felix-gore/custom_gpts/knowledge/core/guide_core_002_alm-master_sts.md

     - Tactic-3 (Forced Reasoning): If logic is flawed, instruct the model to "think step-by-step" before responding, to audit its reasoning chain (Chain of Thought).
     - Tactic-4 (Example Tuning): Add or modify few-shot examples to cover failing edge cases.
 - Gate: 4.4 - Checklist Validation.
   - Req: The CI/CD pipeline MUST execute the `ADP-VALIDATION-CHECKLIST-02`.
-This checklist includes a mandatory check for the presence and correctness of the `CM-KB-GUIDANCE` model, enforcing Principle 1.2.3.
+This checklist now includes a mandatory check for the presence and integrity of the `AGENT RUNTIME DIRECTIVE`.
 The deployment will be blocked if any check on the list fails, ensuring compliance with core principles and security.
 - Act: 4.5 - Deployment.
   - Proc: Publish the agent on the target platform and version the final state using Git.
+  - Proc: For Indirect Execution models, this involves: 1) Pasting the `Bootloader Instruction` into the platform's native instruction field.
+2) Uploading the complete KB package, which includes the `agent.yaml` file.
 - Res: A deployed and stable agent.

 ### 2.5.
 Phase 5: Maintenance and Evolution